dwyl/learn-aws-lambda/README.md

 ## What is Lambda?

-Amazon Web Services (AWS) Lambda lets you run JavaScript (Node.js), Java & Python scripts/apps in Amazon's (virtually) infinately-scalable cloud environment without having provision VM instances or other "*orquestration*";
+Amazon Web Services (AWS) Lambda lets you run JavaScript (Node.js), Java & Python scripts/apps in Amazon's (virtually) infinitely-scalable cloud environment without having provision VM instances or other "*orquestration*";
 Everything is dynamically auto-scaled so if you have 1 user or 1 billion you pay for *usage*.